TheSeekerGame/TheSeeker/doc/src/tech/script-ref.md

  - a *trigger condition* to determine *when* to perform the action
  - an `action` field to specify the kind of action to perform
+ - any additional optional parameters to modify/control how it runs
- - any additional parameters as required by the action, depending on the action kind
+ - any additional parameters as appropriate for the action to perform

 ## Slots